jrvanderdoes/purify/paper.md

   and includes simulations and real data examples to demonstrate the functions.
 - A *cats* vignette details a case scenario on real data.

-We consider a subset of the cats data set below, where we use sex and body weight to estimate heart weight.
+We consider a subset of the cats (*subcats*) data set below, where we use sex and body weight to estimate heart weight.
 See Figure \autoref{fig:cats}.
 In this data, the data is highly imbalanced, as seen in many real-world examples.
 Yet if the data is correct then sex and body weight are important.
 In particular,